Best Places for a Ghost Encounter

 Shelton McMurphy Johnson House

 Although the folks who run the museum claim the Victorian-era house is not haunted, we included it in this list because it has the classic features one expects of a haunted house.
 And then there are the rumors — people working and living here over the years have reported flickering lights and the sound of footsteps or laughter even when no one else was there.
-The "doll room" feels spooky on its own even before you hear the story that one of the dolls toppled over on its face, without a breeze or for any logical reason, when a visitor stepped into the room.
+The "doll room" feels spooky on its own even before you hear the story that one of the dolls toppled over on its face, without a breeze or for any reason when a visitor stepped into the room.
+(2020 UPDATE: The SMJ House may have limited open hours starting this fall.
+Please check before planning your visit.)

 Cottage Grove, Oregon